 CVG Strategy Cybersecurity

 Many manufacturers implement such devices to control processes and gather critical data.
-Because of this the risk they present should be taken into consideration by an effective Information Security Management System (ISMS).
+Because of this, the risk these devices present should be taken into consideration by an effective Information Security Management System (ISMS).
 CVG Strategy can help your business implement ISO 27001 to exercise due diligence and compliance with contractual and regulatory data security.
-Contact Us today to see how we can help.